Aminocd/slate/source/index.html.md

 }
 ```

-This endpoint retrieves all stores belonging to the user associated with the ID provided.
+This endpoint retrieves all stores belonging to the user associated with the ID provided, sorted by ID in descending order.

 ### HTTP Request